microsoft/mixed-reality-extension-sdk/README.md

 * Activate the Space Editor
 * Click Basics group
 * Click on SDKApp
-* For the URL field, please enter the URL (for example `ws://localhost:3901?test=rigid-body-test` for a functional test)
+* For the URL field, please enter the URL `ws://localhost:3901`
-* Enter a session ID (This step will eventually be optional.
-For now, put in any random value)
 * Click Confirm
-* If the app doesn't seem to load, click on the gear icon next the MRE object in to the present objects list, and make sure "Is Playing" is checked.
-* After the app has been placed, you will see the MRE Anchor (the white box with red/green/blue spikes on it), and you can use it to move the MRE around.
+* After the app has been placed, you will see the MRE Anchor (the white box with red/green/blue spikes on it), and you can use it to move the MRE around, and you can see the status of the MRE connection by looking at the icon on the anchor.
 To hide the anchor, uncheck "Edit Mode".

 You should now see a functional test load up inside AltspaceVR.

 ## Pre-deployed MREs
-We have deployed the hello world and functional test MREs to servers in Azure.
+We have deployed the hello world and functional test MREs to servers in the cloud.
 The URLs are
+* ws://mre-helloworld.us.openode.io
+* ws://mre-solarsystem.us.openode.io
+* ws://mre-functional-test-master.us.openode.io
-* `ws://mre-hello-world.azurewebsites.net`
+* ws://mre-tic-tac-toe.us.openode.io
-* `ws://mre-functional-tests.azurewebsites.net?test=testname` (replace testname
+* ws://mre-tic-tac-toe-3d.openode.io
-with gltf-animation-test, input-test, rigid-body-test, text-test, primitives-test, look-at-test, or clock-sync-test)

 ## Using Visual Studio Code
 We recommend Visual Studio Code, a lightweight code editor, which is easy to